Dale Murphy: Career summary and honors

 Murphy finished his career with 398 home runs, 1,266 RBI, and a .265 lifetime batting average.
-His MVP awards in 1982 and 1983 make him one of only four outfielders in MLB history with consecutive MVP years; at the time, he was the youngest to have accomplished the feat.
-His many honors include seven All-Star appearances, five Gold Gloves, and four Silver Sluggers.
-Murphy led the National League in home runs and runs batted in (RBI) twice; he also led the major leagues in home runs and RBI over the 10-year span from 1981 to 1990.
+His MVP awards in 1982 and 1983 make him one of only four outfielders in major league history with consecutive MVP years; at the time, he was the youngest to have accomplished the feat.
+His many honors include seven All-Star appearances, five Gold Gloves, and four Silver Slugger Awards.
+Murphy led the National League in home runs, RBI and slugging percentage twice each, and in runs, walks and total bases once each; in addition to trailing only Mike Schmidt in home runs in the 1980s, he also led the major leagues in home runs and RBI over the 10-year span from 1981 to 1990.

-During the 1980s, Murphy led the National League in games, at bats, runs, hits, extra base hits, RBIs, runs created, total bases, and plate appearances.
-His 308 home runs during the decade is second only to Mike Schmidt's 313.
+During the 1980s, Murphy led the NL in games, at bats, runs, hits, extra base hits, RBI, runs created, total bases, and plate appearances.
 He also accomplished a 30–30 (30 home runs with 30 stolen bases) season in 1983.
 Murphy played in 740 consecutive games, at the time the 11th longest such streak in baseball history.
-His jersey number ("3") was retired by the Atlanta Braves on June 13, 1994, in his honor as opposed to that of even Babe Ruth, who wore Boston Braves number 3 during the partial season with which his career concluded.
+His jersey number 3 was retired by the Atlanta Braves on June 13, 1994; the number had been earlier worn by Babe Ruth, who wore Boston Braves number 3 during the partial 1935 season with which his career concluded.
 Murphy was inducted into both the Oregon Sports Hall of Fame and the Georgia Sports Hall of Fame in 1997.